 Lemont, IL 60439

-Complaints to the Community or Secretary must: (1) be filed in writing, either on paper or electronically; (2) name the community that is the subject of the complaint and describe the acts or omissions believed to be in violation; and (3) be filed within 180 days of when you knew or should have known that the act or omission complained of occurred.
+Complaints to the Community or Secretary must: (1) be filed in writing, either on paper or electronically; (2) name the community that is the subject of the complaint and describes the acts or omissions believed to be in violation; and (3) be filed within 180 days of when you knew or should have known that the act or omission complained of occurred.
 This time limit may be waived for good cause shown.
 Complaints to the Secretary of Health and Human Services may be filed only with respect to alleged violations occurring on or after April 14, 2003.

 The Secretary of Health and Human Services has delegated to the Office of Civil Rights (OCR) the authority to receive and investigate complaints as they may relate to a violation of this federal regulation.
 Complaints should be addressed to the OCR Regional Office that is assigned to the respective state in which the Community is located.
 See Attachment A for a complete listing.
 Complaints may also be filed via e-mail at OCRComplaint@hhs.gov.
 Individuals may, but are not required to, use OCR’s Health Information Privacy Complaint Form.
 To obtain a copy of this form, or for more information about the Privacy Rule or how to file a complaint with OCR, contact any OCR office or go to www.hhs.gov/ocr/hipaa/.